Accelerate your biologic drug development with Praesto®

 This procedure describes how to perform a lab-scale process evaluation on the effectiveness of IEX.
 Test results obtained and the depth of work performed may enable further optimization of operating conditions.
 While the test may not provide sufficient information to design a full-scale plant, it should show if a process is viable and enable the design of a larger pilot plant, if necessary.

-Initial trials can be carried out using 125 mils of resin in a 25-mm diameter glass column with a sintered glass frit at the bottom is ideal.
+Initial trials can be carried out using 125 mils of resin in a 25 mm diameter glass column with a sintered glass frit at the bottom is ideal.
 However, if a frit disk is not available a, glass or plastic column with a rubber stopper is suitable to create a basic test system.
-Each rubber end stoppers needs to have a glass tube running through it (see Figure 1) and a chemically resistant cloth or screen should be placed over the surface of each stopper to retain the IEX or adsorbent resin in the bed.
-Fill the column to a depth of 15 - 25 mm with small diameter glass beads (3 mm diameter) to help distribute the fluid and hold the resin above the bottom of the column, preventing it from blocking the outlet.
+Each rubber end stoppers needs to have a glass tube running through it (see Figure below) and a chemically resistant cloth or screen should be placed over the surface of each stopper to retain the IEX or adsorbent resin in the bed.
+Fill the column to a depth of 15-25 mm with small diameter glass beads (3 mm diameter) to help distribute the fluid and hold the resin above the bottom of the column, preventing it from blocking the outlet.

 If the column does not have a valve connection to control the flow rate at the exit end of the column, rubber tubing with a screw clamp assembly can be used as an on/off valve.
 Depending on the laboratory set-up, additional equipment may include a funnel, tubing, a pump, chemically resistant cloth or glass wool, and a graduated cylinder.
 In sensitive applications, the equipment should be sterilized and then fully rinsed with high-quality demineralized water before loading the resin.